maslovakate/AWS-DE-Certification/README.md

 Data that is organized in a defined manner or schema, typically found in relational databases.

 Characteristics:
-- Easily queryable
+- Easily queryable;
-- Organized in rows and columns
+- Organized in rows and columns;
-- Has a consistent structure
+- Has a consistent structure.

 Examples:
-- Database tables
+- Database tables;
-- CSV files with consistent columns
+- CSV files with consistent columns;
-- Excel spreadsheet
+- Excel spreadsheet.

 ## 2. Unstructured

 Data that doesn't have a predefined structure or schema.

 Characteristics:
-- Not easily queryable without preprocessing
+- Not easily queryable without preprocessing;
-- May come in various formats
+- May come in various formats.

 Examples:
-- Text files without a fixed format
+- Text files without a fixed format;
-- Videos and audio files
+- Videos and audio files;
-- Images
+- Images;
-- Emails and word processing documents
+- Emails and word processing documents.

 ## 3. Semi-Structured Data

 Data that is not as organized as structured data but has some level of structure in the form of tags, hierarchies, or other patterns.

 Characteristics:
-- Elements might be tagged or categorized in some way
+- Elements might be tagged or categorized in some way;
-- More flexible than structured data but not as chaotic as unstructured data
+- More flexible than structured data but not as chaotic as unstructured data.

 Examples:
-- XML and JSON files
+- XML and JSON files;
-- Email headers (which have a mix of structured fields like date, subject, etc., and unstructured data in the body)
+- Email headers (which have a mix of structured fields like date, subject, etc., and unstructured data in the body);
-- Log files with varied format
+- Log files with varied format.

 # Properties of Data (3V)
 ## 1. Volume